Last Updated on August 17, 2021 by

 Sanded grout is thicker and more durable due to aggregate sand constitution.
 Conversely, unsanded is made of polymer that makes it thin and smooth.

-After applying sanded grout, you will need to seal to avoid any water from penetrating through, which compromises the structure’s integrity.
+After applying sanded grout, you will need to seal it to avoid any water from penetrating through, which compromises the structure’s integrity.

 Installation Methods